aws/karpenter-provider-aws/designs/aws-launch-template-network-interfaces.md

   blockDeviceMappings: [ ... ]            # optional, configures storage devices for the instance
   detailedMonitoring: "..."               # optional, configures detailed monitoring for the instance
   networkInterfaces:                      # optional, configures network interfaces for the instance
-    - AssociateCarrierIpAddress: false    # optional, Indicates whether to associate a Carrier IP address with eth0 for a new network interface.
+    - associateCarrierIPAddress: false    # optional, Indicates whether to associate a Carrier IP address with eth0 for a new network interface.
-      AssociatePublicIpAddress: false     # optional, Indicates whether to assign a public IPv4 address to eth0 for a new network interface.
+      associatePublicIPAddress: false     # optional, Indicates whether to assign a public IPv4 address to eth0 for a new network interface.
-      DeleteOnTermination: false          # optional, Indicates whether the network interface is deleted when the instance is terminated.
+      deleteOnTermination: false          # optional, Indicates whether the network interface is deleted when the instance is terminated.
-      Description: "..."                  # optional, A description for the network interface.
+      description: "..."                  # optional, A description for the network interface.
-      DeviceIndex: 0                      # required, The device index for the network interface attachment.
+      deviceIndex: 0                      # required, The device index for the network interface attachment.
-      InterfaceType: "interface"          # optional, The interface type for the network interface.
+      interfaceType: "interface"          # optional, The interface type for the network interface.
 To create an Elastic Fabric Adapter (EFA), specify efa
-      NetworkCardIndex: 0                 # optional, The index of the network card.
-Some instance types support multiple network cards.
-The primary network interface must be assigned to network card index 0.
-The default is network card index 0.
+      networkCardIndex: 0
       ipv4PrefixCount: 1                  # optional, The number of IPv4 prefixes that AWS automatically assigns to the network interface.
       ipv6PrefixCount: 1                  # optional, The number of IPv6 prefixes that AWS automatically assigns to the network interface.
     - { ... }